 The Advanced Certificate in Social Work Administration is designed for MSWs who have recently been promoted to an administrative position or direct service practitioners interested in enhancing their leadership and management capabilities.
-It is also available to current MSW students interested in a career in administration.
+The certificate is also available to current MSW students interested in a career in administration.

 SW 740 is offered every fall.
 SW 745 is offered every spring.
 The PA and NURS classes are typically offered in the evening, beginning at 4:00 pm or 7:00 pm.
 Admission to classes outside Social Work requires permission from the instructor.
 This has been provided for all Certificate students to date, but is based on instructor discretion and class space availability.